 Product And Inventory Management At The New Retail Locations

 It is often seen that buyers scroll through the website and fall in love with some items.
 They decide to go to the new brick-and-mortar stores to try out the goods in real life before deciding to purchase it.
 However, they have stopped by several locations just to be told that the brand doesn’t have those items customers want in-store.

 On the other hand, after putting on a nice dress in-store and being sure that it looks good, shoppers will go home to buy it online because they have several coupons left for online orders.
 Nevertheless, the system notified them that the item is not available online.
 These are very typical stories of multi-channel shopping where platforms are not interconnected.

 So, is it possible to smoothly manage inventory in multiple stores and systems?
 Thanks to the POS system, the answer is yes.
 At ConnectPOS, we offer real-time synchronization to avoid the situations above from happening.
 This functionality means that the data from all channels of the brands (both online and offline) are synced together on one central POS system.
 Therefore, the information on the products and its availability across channels will be performed clearly, avoiding any unhappy customer experience due to the inconsistency of the system.

-We hope that these small tips are helpful for any retailer with the intention of opening additional locations.
+We hope that these small tips are helpful for any retailer to open additional locations.
 For further information on our POS and omnichannel system, please don’t hesitate to visit our website or contact us to try it for free!